 SAGAL: So there was a point, though, prior to you performing with the president where you found out that the president was watching your sketches about you and the president and liking them.
 And how did that feel?

 KEY: Well, that was crazy because we we were given the opportunity to meet him in 2012.
-And the thing that really got us - the thing that just melted me and Jordan's hearts is that he looked at both of us and he said, I've got to tell you, it's hard to be a brother on TV.
-Hard to be a brother on TV.
+And the thing thing that just melted me and Jordan's hearts is that he looked at both of us.
+And he said, I've got to tell you, it's hard to be a brother on TV - hard to be a brother on TV.

-KEY: He did a bit.
-He did.
-He went - he drank his water, went (moaning), no, I'm kidding, guys.
+KEY: He drank his water, went (moaning), no, I'm kidding, guys.
 I'm kidding.
 That's a joke.

-KEY: So you are partnered very successfully with, of course, Jordan Peele.
+SAGAL: So you are partnered very successfully with, of course, Jordan Peele.
 So we thought we'd ask you about other peels.
-Get two of these peel-oriented questions right, you'll win our prize for one of our listeners - Carl Kasell's voice on their answering machine or voicemail.
+Get two of these peel-oriented questions right, you'll win our prize for one of our listeners - the choice of anyone from our show that they choose on their voicemail.
 Bill, who is Keegan-Michael Key playing for?